Section Two: Student Rights and Responsibilities

 - A person or company with whom the University has contracted (such as an attorney, auditor, or collection agent);

 - A person or organization acting as an official agent of the institution and performing a business function or service on behalf of the institution;

 - A person serving on the Board of Trustees; or

-- A student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her professional responsibilities.
+- A student serving on an official committee, such as a disciplinary committee, or assisting another school official in performing his or her professional responsibilities.

 - Upon request, the University discloses education records without consent to officials of another school in which a student seeks or intends to enroll, or is already enrolled so long as the disclosure is for purposes related to the student’s enrollment or transfer.